hos-b/cpp-ref/README.md

     return 0;
 }
 ```
-the type-cast operator uses a particular syntax: it uses the operator keyword followed by the destination type and an empty set of parentheses.
-Notice that the return type is the destination type and thus is not specified before the operator keyword.
+the type-cast operator uses a particular syntax: it uses the operator keyword followed by the destination type and an empty set of parentheses. notice that the return type is the destination type and thus is not specified before the operator keyword.
 ### 5.2. explicit keyword
 if we add the function `void fn (B arg) {}` to the previous example, it can be called with both `foo` and `bar`. to avoid such implicit casting, we should define the constructor as explicit : `explicit B (const A& x) {}`

-additionally, constructors marked with explicit cannot be called with the assignment-like syntax; In the above example, bar could not have been constructed with: `B bar = foo`.
+additionally, constructors marked with explicit cannot be called with the assignment-like syntax; in the above example, bar could not have been constructed with: `B bar = foo`.

-type-cast member functions (those described in the previous section) can also be specified as explicit.
-This prevents implicit conversions in the same way as explicit-specified constructors do for the destination type.
+type-cast member functions (those described in the previous section) can also be specified as explicit. this prevents implicit conversions in the same way as explicit-specified constructors do for the destination type.
 ### 5.3. type casting
 there are two main syntaxes for generic type casting:
 - `c like     : int b = (int)a;`
 - `functional : int b = int(a);`

-unrestricted explicit type-casting allows to convert any pointer into any other pointer type, independently of the types they point to.
-The subsequent call to member result will produce either a run-time error or some other unexpected results.
+unrestricted explicit type-casting allows to convert any pointer into any other pointer type, independently of the types they point to. the subsequent call to member result will produce either a run-time error or some other unexpected results.
 #### dynamic_cast
 `dynamic_cast` can only be used with pointers and references to classes (or with void*). its purpose is to ensure that the result of the type conversion points to a valid complete object of the destination pointer type. this naturally includes pointer upcast (converting from pointer-to-derived to pointer-to-base), in the same way as allowed as an implicit conversion. but `dynamic_cast` can also downcast (convert from pointer-to-base to pointer-to-derived) polymorphic classes (those with virtual members) if -and only if- the pointed object is a valid complete object of the target type.
 ```cpp